Yahzy/gmod-glide/README.md

 - Custom key binds, manual gear shifting toggle
 - Change the volume for land vehicles, aircraft and explosions
 - Change the volume of all Glide vehicles when someone is talking on voice chat
-- Toggle tips, headlight shadows, automatic headlights, and many others
+- Toggle headlight shadows, automatic headlights, and many others

 ### SWEPS